Retailer Spotlight: Sunlight Sports in Cody, Wyoming

 Another piece of Sunlight’s marketing plan is what Allen refers to as a multi-touchpoint promotional strategy, with a few key partner brands.
 A current promotion sees Sunlight partnering with Nemo Equipment.
 Together, the brands produced a piece of content that features some of the best places to camp in the park, with a healthy inclusion of Nemo’s tents, and even a flowchart that helps readers decide where to go.

 The result?
 Nemo sales are way up at Sunlight, but Allen says that’s not entirely the point.
-“Even if a viewer doesn’t buy a single piece of Nemo gear, they have this take away from the information we’re providing and if they have a great experience, there’s a positive association between that, us, and our partner brand,” he says.
+“Even if a viewer doesn’t buy a single piece of Nemo gear, they have this take away from the information we’re providing and if they have a great experience, there’s a positive association between that, us, and our partner brand,” he said.
 “If we can positively associate a brand with that experience, we feel like we’re delivering some exceptional value to that brand.”

 With the number of people passing through Cody and Yellowstone each summer, Sunlight Sports has found a way to reach just about everyone.